Rovonn Russell/ Blog

 Fifteen agents in, here is what actually held up — and the three architectural mistakes I had to unlearn before any of it became reliable enough to run a business on.

-Direct answer: After shipping 15 production AI agents at Impact Loop, the single most important lesson is this: the agent should be the dumbest part of the system, not the smartest.
+After shipping 15 production AI agents at Impact Loop, the single most important lesson is this: the agent should be the dumbest part of the system, not the smartest.
 Push every decision you can into deterministic scripts, and let the LLM only do the parts that genuinely require judgment.
-That one shift took my agents from "impressive demo, fragile in production" to "boring, reliable, runs every morning at 6 a.m. without me."

 The math nobody talks about